-- Cost of attending SCC. - SCC refund policy. - Requirements and procedures for officially withdrawing from college. - Summary of requirements for the return of Title IV grant assistance by withdrawn students (official or unofficial withdrawals). - Information regarding SCC academic programs. - Procedures and entities for licensure and accreditation of SCC and its programs. - Titles of employees responsible for dissemination of institutional and financial assistance disclosure information, and how and when to contact them.
+- Cost of attending SCC. - SCC refund policy. - Requirements and procedures for officially withdrawing from college. - Summary of requirements for the return of Title IV grant assistance by withdrawn students (official or unofficial withdrawals). - Titles of employees responsible for dissemination of institutional and financial assistance disclosure information, and how and when to contact them.